 If you'd like to see more, you are invited to register for full access to the site, which includes thousands of photographs and sea stories from the men who served on the USS WILLIAM H. BATES (SSN 680).
 See the tab on the right side of your browser window on almost every page.

-If you have any questions, feel free to contact the administrators using the CONTACT link at the bottom of every page.
+If you have any questions, feel free to contact your Site Lead or a member of the Staff using the CONTACT US link in the Watch, Quarter, and Station Bill on the starboard side of every page.

 In the meantime, the smoking lamp is lit, so grab a cup of joe and relax as you wander around and experience what it was like to serve on one of the most sophisticated submarines dedicated to bringing an end to the Cold War.